 Fortunately things improved drastically on that front and it wasn’t long until I discovered proper fishcakes.
 Big meaty chunks of fish in creamy mash, packed with flavour, in a crispy coating of panko breadcrumbs – maybe gastropubs have done us all more of a service than we give them credit for!

-- 400 g Fish of your choice - I've used white fish (Cod, Haddock, etc) and oily fish (Salmon, Tuna) in the past but have discovered that a Fish Pie Mix from the supermarket can work wonders too.
+- 400 g Fish of your choice I've used both white fish and oily fish in the past, but have discovered that a Fish Pie Mix from the supermarket can work wonders too.

 - 100 ml Milk

 - 100 g Breadcrumbs - Panko if you can find them